 Much of our analysis focuses on peri-urban residential neighborhoods of Dakar, excluding the arrondissement of Rufisque.
 In these neighborhoods, relatively few households are connected to the sewage network and take-up of mechanized desludging is low (44%).
 Trade is influenced by the Association of Desludging Operators (or AAAS), which controls the operation and prices of the larger garages.
-It is difficult to get exact data on AAAS membership, but approximately 50% of trucks belong to a company in which at least one truck has ties with AAAS, and 28% of drivers report being affiliated.
-The official role of the Association is to help operators collaborate on the procurement of truck parts and to assign large, lucrative government and commercial contracts.
+The official role of the Association is to help operators collaborate on the procurement of truck parts and to assign large lucrative government and commercial contracts.
 The influence of the Association extends beyond members and affects the provision of residential contracts by all companies throughout the city.
 This is because AAAS is involved in the largest garages (where non-member trucks also tend to park), and distributes contracts and services to member and non-member companies.
 The threat of being excluded represents a risk of reduced profits due to the loss of non-residential contracts and more difficult access to truck parts for both members and non-members.
+Although AAAS has never been prosecuted for price-fixing, the possibility that trade associations can facilitate collusion in large retail markets is well documented in other markets.
+See Alé-Chilet and Atal (2020) for an empirical analysis in Chile.

-The cost of providing a mechanized desludging includes the time and fuel required to complete the job (while pumping sludge at the client's house and driving from the garage to the client to the treatment center and back to the garage again), the treatment center's dumping fee and, in some cases, a referral commission paid to the garage.
+The cost of providing a mechanized desludging includes the time and fuel required to complete the job (while pumping sludge at the client's house and driving from the garage to the client to the treatment center and back to the garage again), the treatment center's dumping fee, and in some cases, a referral commission paid to the garage.
 Mechanized desludging exhibits economies of scale due to truck maintenance and/or rental costs.
 The large majority of drivers, 92%, are paid a fixed salary, and about half report paying a commission for jobs the garage refers to them.
 A portion of these revenues is redistributed to company owners in the form of revenue-sharing agreements.
 For example, desludgers in the largest garages report being paid by their garage on days when they do not find work.